Waterlooville

-Waterlooville is a town in the Borough of Havant in Hampshire, England, approximately 6 miles northeast of Portsmouth.
+Waterlooville is a town in the Borough of Havant in Hampshire, England, about 6 miles northeast of Portsmouth.
 It is the largest town in the borough.
-The town had a population of 64,350 in the 2011 Census.
+The Waterlooville built-up area had a population of 34,775 in the 2021 census.
 It is surrounded by Purbrook, Blendworth, Cowplain, Lovedean, Clanfield, Catherington, Crookhorn, Denmead, Hambledon, Horndean and Widley.
 It forms part of the South Hampshire conurbation.
 The town formed around the old A3 London to Portsmouth road.